SAP-samples/teched2023-IN260/exercises/ex4/README.md

 * Rate Limiter
   * If one tenant performs an excessive amount of operations we should only limit that tenant and not degrade performance for all tenants.
 * Circuit Breaker
-  * A similar argument can be made
+  * A similar argument can be made.
 * Bulkhead

 Caching obviously holds a tenants data, so that one is a must-have.